-When the United Nations Environment Programme and the World Meteorological Organization launched the Intergovernmental Panel on Climate Change (IPCC) in 1988, none of us could imagine how effective and influential its work would become.
+When the United Nations Environment Programme and the World Meteorological Organization launched the Intergovernmental Panel on Climate Change (IPCC) in 1988, few people anticipated just how effective and influential its work would become.

 Everyone agrees that environmental policy must be based on sound science.
 Prudent policy choices must be rooted in rigorous, careful and balanced analyses of the best scientific and technical information.